- Home

 Spanish

 ¡Bienvenidos!
-At Lampton we are proud to offer Spanish as subject.
+At Lampton we are proud to offer Spanish as a subject.
 Spanish is the 2nd most spoken native language in the world (489 million speakers) after Mandarin and the most widely spoken language in the Americas.
 It is an official language in 21 countries and is the second most learnt language worldwide (after English).

 |